tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Introduction
 This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
-The one-line display on the Tillerpilot is typically mounted near the stern of a boat and is inconvient to use.
+The one-line display on the Tillerpilot is typically mounted near the stern of a boat and is inconvient to us

-It's ideal to control the Tillerpilot remotely, and this display is intended to be a companion to the NautiControl ST Wirelss control module.
+Idally, the Tillerpilot is controlled remotely.
+A great option for DIY sailors is to use NautiControl ST Wirelss control module, as an alternative to the expensive Raymarine control.
+This display allows sailors to get immediate visual feedback from their Tillerpilot when controlling is using the ST wireless module.

 It allows a sailor to get immediate feedback when operating the Tillerpilot remotely.
 NautiControl has a web UI but on small boats using a mobile phone is problematic.

 This project is for DIY sailors.
 For those not inclined, there are commerically available (expensive) displays available.